- January 2022: Gov. Kathy Hochul directs the MTA to begin the environmental review process for the project.

 Using the existing rail infrastructure means the Interborough Express could be built more quickly and efficiently.
 It would also preserve the Bay Ridge Branch’s use as a freight line, providing an opportunity to connect to the Port Authority’s Cross-Harbor Freight Project.

 After extensive planning, analysis, and public engagement, Light Rail was chosen because it will provide the best service for riders at the best value.
 It also announced a preliminary list of stations and advanced other important planning and engineering analysis of the project.
+The formal environmental review process is anticipated to begin in winter 2023.

 - Connections with up to 17 subway lines and Long Island Rail Road